-My programming experience stretches back to my youth, during which I was obsessed with Commodore Amiga computers and earned extra credit from a kind math teacher after he discovered I had spent his trig lectures writing games on the green monochrome screens of the class’s VAX mainframe about dudes with swords fighting wizards.
+My programming experience stretches back to my youth, during which I was obsessed with Commodore Amiga computers and earned extra credit for writing a crude BASIC game about elves and wizards during trig class.

 Lately I’ve done things like design and build an app for a conservation project in Madagascar, where scientists needed a new way to measure human activity in coral reefs.
 It's being used on the beach by octopus fishers.
 I also do stuff with Unix, Web servers and relational databases.
 I've also been a journalist and book author whose work has been featured in the New York Times and on NPR.